Rohit7718beep/Rohit77188beep.github.io/README.md

 |**DAY 5**| On the fifth day we attended our **MATHS** classes at **WORKSHOP HALL**. after this we headed to ME SEMINAR HALL to attend **UNIVERSAL HUMAN VALUES CLASS**.

 |**DAY 6**| On the sixth day of induction program we attended the maths class.
 After that we had our **UNIVERSAL HUMAN VALUES** and we were given an assignment by the teacher which we are required to submit as soon as possible.
-Then we had our **ENLISH TEST**.
+Then we had our **ENGLISH TEST**.

 |**DAY 7**| On the seventh day of our induction program we first attended the **UNIVERSAL HUMAN CLASSES** in the morning.
 After that we had peer intereaction they taught us the basic of **CANVA** and taught us to create templates.
 In the afternoon, **DR. HARWINDER SINGH** motivated us to join NCC(NATIONAL CADET CORPS).
 Then **Er.JASVIR SINGH GREWAL** coordinator of **NSS** motivated us to join NSS.
 It was a nice day as we saw our campus more deeply.